<aside> ℹ️

 kubectl apply -f './manifests/hpa-*.yaml'

-Create an IAM policy callled ClusterAutoscalerEKSDemoPolicy
+Create an IAM policy called ClusterAutoscalerEKSDemoPolicy for the CA:

 {